E09

 Charging Fault / Charger-Battery Communication Error

-Charger LED flashes error pattern and battery will not charge
+The charger LED flashes an error pattern, and the battery will not charge.

 Advertisements